 The wiser approach, which you have pointed out yourself, is to take it step by step:

-(i) First, the addicted person should seek the help from immediate family and friends, by admitting to them that there is a grave problem that needs to be solved with their help.
 This approach guarantees a quicker recovery, as opposed to going into denial, and trying to secretly and solitarily tread the difficult path of complete addiction recovery.

-(ii) Second, seeking the help of a qualified healthcare professional who has expertise and experience in helping people get over the addiction to that particular thing or activity to which the person is addicted.
+Second, seeking the help of a qualified healthcare professional who has expertise and experience in helping people get over the addiction to that particular thing or activity to which the person is addicted.